learnk8s/learnk8s.io/_blog/why-kube/index.md

 Information technology is not the only industry with the same problem.

-Shipping goods in cargos around the globe is hard when you need to store items individually.
+Shipping goods in cargo around the globe is hard when you need to store items individually.

-Imagine having thousands of boxes of all shape and sizes to store in the hold.
+Imagine having thousands of boxes of all shapes and sizes to store in the hold.

 You should pay extra attention to how you pack the items because you don't want to miss one when it's time to unload.